Just My Way

 Note: The Harry Potter characters belong to J.K.
 Rowling, not to me.
 Done for a quote prompt.
 This pairing is a Mew and Mor's Weird Pairing, which you may find in the M&MWP forum (see my profile for details).
 Check out and join the forum FUN!
 Read, review, and enjoy!

 "Love is that condition in which the happiness of another person is essential to your own." —Robert A. Heinlein

 Robert Frost once said that, given a choice of two roads, he'd take the one less traveled.
 I have come to my fork in the road.
 At first, I thought that I'd have my fine little life.
 It was all laid out for me:

 Marry Dominique Weasley, the love of my life.
-Buy a beautiful house not to far from my own, childhood home.
+Buy a beautiful house not too far from my own, childhood home.
 Have at least one or two kids with Dom.
-Heh, they would both be blonde… Maybe one would have my baby blues and the other would have Dom's deep, amber-hazel eyes…
+Heh, they would both be blond… Maybe one would have my baby blues and the other would have Dom's deep, amber–hazel eyes…

 My plans were derailed when the possibility of him reared its ugly head.

 I ended up taking the most treacherous path.
 I can't believe it, even looking back now.
 But I did.
 Few had gone the path before.

 But, Merlin, it led me on the most amazing adventure.

 Things began in seventh year.
 Hogwarts was almost a closed chapter on my life.
 Things were really looking up for me, too.
 Hagrid was dead-set on me being his successor for the Care for Magical Creatures class.
 My friends and I would be adults in the Wizarding world.

 I, Lysander Scamander, and my twin brother, Lorcan, had already turned seventeen long before our last Hogwarts summer came around.
 But by the time that summer arrived in May, so many things were changing with us that it was hard to keep track of it all.